 Section 6000.140 Signal Systems

-a) When the attendant has an obstructed view of the area where the passengers are loaded and unloaded a signal system shall be provided and utilized for controlling, starting and stopping an amusement ride or amusement attraction
+a) When the attendant has an obstructed view of the area where the passengers are loaded and unloaded a signal system shall be provided and utilized for controlling, starting and stopping an amusement ride or amusement attraction.

 b) The signal system adopted for the amusement ride or amusement attraction shall be printed and kept posted at both the attendant and assistant stations.